Høylandet Municipality: Geography

 There are several large lakes in Høylandet including Almåsgrønningen, Eidsvatnet, Grungstadvatnet, Øyvatnet, and Storgrønningen.
 The innermost part of the Foldafjord is located in northern Høylandet.
 Norwegian County Road 17 runs through the municipality from south to north through the central valley.
 The highest point in the municipality is the 926.17 m tall mountain Nonsfjellet (Joevejællatjahke).

 Government

 Høylandet Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Municipal waste management has since 1979 been handled by the inter-municipal Midtre Namdal Avfallsselskap, with ReTrans Midt handling waste collection since 2018.

 Municipal council

 The municipal council (Kommunestyre) of Høylandet Municipality is made up of 15 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.